-Consumerism is second nature to all of us in one form or another and the words "great for the economy" are constantly thrown around - but how much growth can our economy take before it bankrupts itself through poor political choices and blissful ignorance?
+Consumerism is second nature to all of us in one form or another and the words "great for the economy" are constantly thrown around - but how much growth can our economy take before it bankrupts itself or us via poor political choices and blissful ignorance?

 The need for stuff because it's trendy, new or better is something that any zero waster has to come up against and for some it can be hard to shake off - simply replacing products for compostable alternatives isn't always the answer.
 So much of what we believe we need, own or consume is unnecessary in the first place; tackling our own personal feelings of why we feel we need or want these items is imperative; we must ask ourselves; what do they mean to us and how would they make our lives richer?